 The Company does not have a historical track record of operating upon which investors may rely.
-Consequently, investors will have to rely on the expertise of the Company's management.
+Consequently, investors will have to rely on the expertise of the Company's management, and their own due diligence on the industry in which the Company intends to operate.
 The Company does not have a history of earnings or the provision of return on investment, and there is no assurance that it will produce revenue, operate profitably or provide a return on investment in the future.